 How to Assemble a Smash Burger

-- Spread sauce on the bottom bun.
+- Spread sauce on the bottom bun and add 3-4 slices of pickle

-- Top with a mound of shredded lettuce
+- Top with a mound of shredded lettuce and add tomatoes and onions if using.

 - Top with meat patties and cover with the top bun.

-How to Wrap a Burger
+How to Wrap a Smash Burger

 If you really want to replicate a restaurant copycat burger, try this easy burger wrapping technique.
 It’s easy and similar to wrapping a gift.
 The wrappers are so fun and help contain drips and messes.
 The kids seem to appreciate the wrappers.
 Maybe it’s because it feels like eating out.